YellowGregs/scriptblox-proxy/README.md

 ### 2. `/api/search`

-Searches for scripts from the query string.
+Searches for scripts using the provided query string.

 - **Method:** `GET`
 - **Description:** Searches the Scriptblox API for scripts matching the provided query.